-- Printer’s key: This is the mysterious string of numbers.
-But (sorry to disappoint) it’s not going to be the riddle of the Sphinx: the printing numbers simply point to the print run.
+- Printer’s key: This is a mysterious string of numbers.
+Sorry to disappoint but it’s no riddle of the Sphinx: the printing numbers simply point to the print run.
 The smallest number that you see indicates the printing.
 For example: if the smallest number is “3,” then that’s the third printing of that edition.

 - CIP data: Otherwise known as Cataloguing-in-Publication data, this is the Library of Congress’ bibliographic record for a book.
 It’s not available to self-publishers — so it’s one thing that you don’t need to worry about.

-Whichever way you choose to write up this page is up to you.
+Whichever way you choose to write up this page is up to you!
 It all depends on what information you want to put out there for safe-keeping.
-That should be a breath of relief — there's no wrong way to go about it.
-That said, if you've got more questions about the subject, please give us a shout in the comments!
+And that should be a breath of relief, to know that there’s no (ahem) copy-wrong way to go about it.

 In the next section of this guide, we're leaving any legal concerns behind and talking about epigraphs: those enigmatic quotes that often kick off a book!